 I laughed and sat her back down on her feet.
 My whole attitude had truly changed since the morning.
 I was floating, positively giddy over her find as we made our way to the checkout, my evening plans already forming in my head.

 Damn, that's a shit load of sheets, The college age boy's thoughts pulled me from my own as he swiped the bar codes over the infra red light.

 "You were right."
 I snickered under my breath to her.

 "About what?"
 She whispered back.

 I just could not resist the opportunity.

-"We're really hard on them."
+"We go through a lot of them."
 I said looking straight at the boy and smiling unabashed as I paid, patting my wife's behind to underscore the point.
-It was hard to gauge whose reaction I enjoyed more, hers or his.
+It was difficult to gauge whose reaction I enjoyed more, hers or his.

 "I'm glad to see you are in a better mood."
 She growled as we left the store. "even if it is at my expense."

 "Just looking forward to trying out our new toy."